-Another film adaptation to hit the big screens this year, this short novel by Jack London is a story of survival, heroism, and adventure.
+This short novel by Jack London is a story of survival, heroism, and adventure.
 The Call of the Wild is told through the eyes of its central character, Buck.
 It follows his journey as a working dog in the Yukon amidst the Klondike Gold Rush of the 1890s.

 A domesticated and spoilt pet, Buck must deal with the harsh realities of his new life, drawing on his primal instincts to help him through, along with his ingrained sense of loyalty and love.
-A book adored the world over; it’s been a must-read since the moment of its original publication.
+A book adored the world over, it’s been a must-read since the moment of its original publication.

-Jane Eyre is one of the most famous Romance novels of all time.
+Jane Eyre is one of the most famous romance novels of all time.
 This classic book chronicles the life of its main character Jane, through her growth into adulthood and love for the brooding Mr Rochester.

 “I am no bird; and no net ensnares me: I am a free human being with an independent will.”Charlotte Brontë – Jane Eyre

-Anna Sewell’s classic story of a working horse appealed to both old and young, through the themes of friendship, and respect.
-Published only five months before the author’s death it is one of the highest best-selling books of all time having sold over 50 million copies worldwide.
+Anna Sewell’s classic story of a working horse appealed to both old and young through the themes of friendship and respect.
+Published only five months before the author’s death, it is one of the highest best-selling books of all time, having sold over 50 million copies worldwide.

 Yet across the gulf of space, minds that are to our minds as ours are to those of the beasts that perish, intellects vast and cool and unsympathetic, regarded this earth with envious eyes, and slowly and surely drew their plans against us.H.
 G. Wells – The War of The Worlds

 The story follows a British solicitor named Jonathon Harker as he travels to Transylvania to oversee the sale of a castle.
-There he meets the devious and bloodthirsty vampire, Count Dracula, and learns of his diabolical plans.
+There he meets the devious and bloodthirsty vampire Count Dracula and learns of his diabolical plans.

 “I am not afraid of storms, for I am learning how to sail my ship.”Louisa May Alcott – Little Women

 Dubliners is a classic collection of 15 short stories by Irish novelist James Joyce.
-Noted for his experimental language, he is widely regarded as one of the most influential writers of the 20th century.
+Noted for his experimental language, he is widely regarded as one of the most influential writers of the twentieth century.

 These stories offer glimpses into the lives of the Irish middle-class, reflecting on life in Ireland at the turn of the century.
-Initially published in 1914, Dubliners follows ordinary Dubliners and the trials and tribulations of their everyday lives.
+Initially published in 1914, Dubliners follows ordinary people and the trials and tribulations of their everyday lives.

 It chronicles the life of a young man named Pip, living as an orphan in Victorian London, who dares to dream of becoming a gentleman.
-Featuring a colourful cast of characters – including the reputable Miss Havisham, this is a compelling story with themes of wealth and poverty, love and rejection, and triumph over evil.
+Featuring a colourful cast of characters, including the reputable Miss Havisham, this is a compelling story with themes of wealth and poverty, love and rejection, and triumph over evil.